DiemBang/DiemBang/README.md

 - :seedling: I’m currently exploring **Vue** and **Databases**.
 - :handshake: I’m looking to collaborate on **open-source projects** and **innovative web applications**.
 - :speech_balloon: Ask me about **JavaScript**, **NODE.js**, and **web automation**.
-- :mailbox: How to reach me: [diembang09@gmail.com.com](diembang09@gmail.com)
-- :zap: Fun fact: I can solve a Rubik’s cube in under a minute!
+- :zap: Fun fact: I can sketch a decent Donald Duck in under a minute!

 <!-- ## :books: My Writing & Content